 Test of Procedures or Methods to be Undertaken

-The estimate for burden hours is based on a pilot test of the information collection interview guide by 2 public health professionals. who are representative of both respondent groups.
+The estimate for burden hours is based on a pilot test of the information collection interview guide by 2 public health professionals who are representative of both respondent groups.
 One public health professional pilot tested the instrument as a CDC supported state, which took approximately 45 minutes to complete.
 The other public health professional pilot tested the instrument as a non-CDC supported state, which took approximately 40 minutes to complete.
 Based on the pilot testing, there are no major differences in time to complete the interview by respondent type (CDC supported vs. non-CDC supported).
 Based on these results, the estimated time range for actual respondents to complete the interview guide is 30-60 minutes.
 For the purposes of estimating burden hours, the upper limit of this range (i.e., 60 minutes) is used.

 Individuals Consulted on Statistical Aspects and Individuals Collecting and/or Analyzing Data